 Depending upon the primary liability policy, an Umbrella policy can be written for various risks an insured may face in the commercial and/or personal front.

 The applicability of Umbrella Insurance policies are generally dependent on the insurance criteria of the primary liability policies written for both commercial purposes and personal coverage.
 If a business or a person has been insured with a Commercial General Liability policy or a Homeowners / Automobile / Renters Insurance policy respectively, then they can opt for Umbrella policies to secure higher and broader protection.
-Umbrella policies would be used to pay for any additional damages to third parties owing to risks as defined earlier.
+Umbrella policies provide additional limits of coverage beyond the underlying policies as discussed earlier.

-An Umbrella policy is mostly considered a requirement for most high value businesses and high-net-worth individuals, since the risks of losing huge amount of money in claims and lawsuits filed against them is statistically quite high.
+An Umbrella policy is considered a requirement for most high value businesses and high-net-worth individuals, since the risks of losing huge amount of money in claims and lawsuits filed against them is statistically higher.
 Also, maintaining a favorable market reputation and/or respectable public image is more of a necessity for this niche.
-Umbrella policies ensure to cover the possible risks on both these situations, with broader and larger coverage than the primary liability insurance policies.
+Umbrella policies may cover the possible risks on both these situations, with broader and larger coverage than the primary liability insurance policies.